 A beautiful healthy lawn needs good quality soil beneath it to help it thrive.
 So what makes a good quality lawn soil?
-This blog looks at garden soil and asks what does a lawn really need and what does it cost?
+This blog looks at garden soil and asks what does it cost for the sort of soil your lawn really needs.

 We’re incredibly lucky in the UK.
 Grass grows easily here.
 It likes our climate and for the most part, it likes our soils.
 However, soil types vary a lot across the UK and that can have an effect on the way grass looks and behaves.